-- "America is the most diverse country in the world." - "People who are part of a minority group have a responsibility to let others know." - "Lack of family values is responsible for the crisis in America today." - "Day to day, my class background is more important to me than my race."
+- "America is the most diverse country in the world. - "Anyone who is from a marginalized community cannot be prejudiced." - "Lack of family values is responsible for the crisis in America today." - "Globalization, including free and open markets without any barriers to trade, is a good way for underdeveloped countries to build their economies, even if that means jobs in sweatshops."